hundredyearfarms/Hundred-Year-Farms/README.md

 ## Overview

 Hundred Year Farms refers to two small farm properties (each about 43 acres); one on Prince Edward Island and the other in Manitoba.
 For both farms our plan is to make a gradual transition to Agroforestry.
 Agroforesty involves the planting of crops, including grains, fruits, or vegetables, between rows of trees.
-We believe that, over the long-term, this type of farming can be made so that it becomes carbon-negative, rebuilds topsoil, and maintains habitat even as climate changes.
-That, in turn, should lead to higher long-term asset values than would otherwise be the case, while making the farms more interesting and more enjoyable to visit for the next 100 years.
+We believe that, over the long-term, this type of farming can be made so that it becomes carbon-negative while rebuilding topsoil and maintaining habitat.
+That, in turn, should lead to higher long-term asset values than would otherwise be the case and make the farms more interesting to visit for the next 100 years.

 - [What is agroforestry?](https://www.aftaweb.org/)
 - [Agroforestry - Canada](https://www.agr.gc.ca/eng/agriculture-and-climate/agricultural-practices/agroforestry/?id=1177431400694), [Agroforestry - UK](https://www.agforward.eu/index.php/en/silvoarable-agroforestry-in-the-uk.html), [Agroforestry - EU](https://euraf.isa.utl.pt/welcome), [Agroforestry - US](https://www.usda.gov/topics/forestry/agroforestry)

 ## Farm Plan (PEI)

 Our plan for the island farm, as shown by the superposition of trees onto the sattelite image below, is to plant strong wind-break trees along the uppermost ridge with the trees and crops that require more sunlight and wind protection located lower on the farm's south sloping land.
-The existing trees are a near single species of spruce resulting from a prior clear-cut, but the new trees will be a diverse mix that may include maple, oak, poplar, birch, hemlock, and apple, among others.
+The existing trees are a near single species of spruce resulting from a prior clear-cut, but the new trees will be a more diverse mix that may include maple, oak, poplar, birch, hemlock, and apple, among others.
 The trees in rows will be arranged to allow for selective harvesting while some blocks will be left to grow unmanaged.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/IFCSite-FarmProposedTrees.png" alt="Farm plan - tree overlay" width="500">